Creating a List with mixed data types

 print(fruit)

-Tuples in Python are similar to lists but are immutable, meaning once created, their elements cannot be
+Tuples in Python are similar to lists but are immutable, meaning once created, their

-to store collections of items that should remain unchanged.
+Tuples provide a reliable way to store collections of items that should remain unchanged, such as

 # Creating a Tuple